kgarbacinski/Singly-Multi-Linked-Lists-Simulation/README.md

 # Listy_Wiazane
-Implementation of two- and one- way lists in Java.
+Implementation of singly- and multi- linked lists.